 To facilitate the process of restoring your children to good health seek the counsel of an Oriental Medicine practitioner who uses a gentle Acupuncture technique, especially modified for children and babies.
 This therapy can be combined with the use of Chinese Herbal granules that can be mixed with honey or apple sauce for ease of administration.
 Although children are easily susceptible to illnesses, they also bounce back to health quickly and easily so it usually takes only a few treatments when appropriate dietary modifications are also made within the home.

-Tania specialises in children’s health using acupressure and gentle specially modified needling techniques.
+Tania is passionate about children’s health and uses acupressure and gentle specially modified needling techniques.